paulscherrerinstitute/fast-feedback-indexer/python/README.md

 #### ffbidx.release(handle)

-Release the indexer object.
+Release the indexer object and associated GPU memory.
 The handle must not be used after this.

 **Arguments**: